ibmresilient/resilient-community-apps/fn_symantec_dlp/doc/README.md

 ## Function - Symantec DLP: Update Incident
 A function which is used to update the details of a Symantec DLP incident.
-Takes one input which is a dictionary of things to be changed.
-To enable to updating of multiple custom attributes, provide a list or dictionary of all the attributes to be changed in the format: <attribute_name>: <new_value>
+It takes one input which is a dictionary of DLP incident attributes to be changed.
+To enable updates for multiple custom attributes, provide a list or dictionary of all the attributes to be changed in the format: <attribute_name>: <new_value>

  ![screenshot: fn-symantec-dlp-update-incident ](./screenshots/fn-symantec-dlp-update-incident.png)